d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/random-variables.md

 * The mean is the average value of a random variable.
 * The variance is the expected square of the difference between the random variable and its mean.
 * The standard deviation is the square root of the variance.
 It can be thought of as measuring the range of values the random variable may take.
-* Chebychev's inequality allows us to make this intuition rigorous by giving an explicit interval that contains the random variable most of the time.
+* Chebyshev's inequality allows us to make this intuition rigorous by giving an explicit interval that contains the random variable most of the time.
 * Joint densities allow us to work with correlated random variables.
 We may marginalize joint densities by integrating over unwanted random variables to get the distribution of the desired random variable.
 * The covariance and correlation coefficient provide a way to measure any linear relationship between two correlated random variables.